 Self-Reflection Exercise

-When discussing social emotional learning with school staff, I ask them to consider a unit they are currently teaching.
+When discussing social-emotional learning with school staff, I ask them to consider a unit they are currently teaching.
 This can be a classroom teacher, the PE teacher, or a speech pathologist.
-Literally, any staff member in your school can do this activity – that’s the point!
-We all need to be implementing social emotional learning.
+Literally, any staff member in your school can do this activity - that's the point!
+We all need to be implementing social-emotional learning.

-Ask teachers to look at the competencies that are left.
-These are the skills that they are assuming students already have.
-We can then incorporate problem-solving methods to determine which skills we need to teach more and which skills students typically have mastered.
-What do we do when students haven’t mastered a skill?
-How will we know?
-What will we do to support them?
+Ask teachers to review the remaining competencies.
+These are the skills they assume students already have.
+We can then use problem-solving methods to determine which skills we need to teach more and which students have typically mastered.

 Social Emotional Learning In Action

-The team decided to stop their current plans and spend a few lessons building students’ understanding of emotions and self-perception.
-I gave them a few books that I thought might be helpful – I love Yesterday I Had the Blues.
-I also suggested they speak with their counselor (I don’t work at this school) to see if they could team up and align her lessons with this unit.
+The team decided to stop their current plans and spend a few lessons building students' understanding of emotions and self-perception.
+I gave them a few books that I thought might be helpful.
+I love Yesterday I Had the Blues.
+I also suggested they speak with their counselor (I don't work at this school) to see if they could team up and align her lessons with this unit.

 Intentional Planning